greenplum-db/gpdb-archive/src/backend/cdb/motion/README.ic-proxy.md

    connections between it and all the other segments must be re-established;
-2. if the corresponding standby, or mirror, is launched, the standby proxy must be able to establish the connections to all the other segments, too, furthermore, the connections with the previous master proxy must be replaced with the standby ones;
+2. if the corresponding standby, or mirror, is launched, the standby proxy must be able to establish the connections to all the other segments, too, furthermore, the connections with the previous coordinator proxy must be replaced with the standby ones;

 So we only need to improve our simple solution slightly: a timer is put in the